jon-brandy/hackthebox/Categories/Machines/Knife/README.md

 b18383f88c92034b8db5157c1c8c28fb
 ```

-5. To get the root flag, let's run `sudo -l` t
+5. To get the root flag, let's run `sudo -l` to see if there is any actions we can do with